LelouchHe/logseq-local-telegram-bot/README.md

     * Query is for datascript, which looks like advanced query in Logseq, but it only includes query part and optional input, like below
         * ![query](./assets/query.PNG)
         * It returns in JSON
-    * Run is for js, which could uses all DOM and Logseq plugin apis.
+    * Run is for js, which could uses normal js/DOM and Logseq plugin apis.
 It looks like below
         * ![query](./assets/run.PNG)
         * It has access to `logseq` plugin api, and `await` could be used inside, as shown in the example
         * It returns in JSON